 Account Types on Mobile

-When adding your accounts in YNAB, it's important that they be set up as the correct account type, because their type will indicate how they behave in your budget.
+When adding your accounts in YNAB, it's important that they're set up as the correct account type because the type will indicate how they behave in your budget.

 During account set up, you'll see two types of accounts: Budget Accounts and Tracking Accounts.